hukai916/Git_Cheatsheet/README.md

 * **Submit master branch to remote repository:<br>** git push -u origin master https://github.com/hukai916/Git_cheat_sheet.git

-Note that "origin" the assigned name for remote repository.
+The "origin" is the assigned name for remote repository, can be changed.